 The T.TEST function is new to Excel 2010.
-However, this is simply a renamed version of the TTEST function, which is available in earlier versions of Excel.
+However, this is simply an updated version of the Ttest function, which is available in earlier versions of Excel.

 The syntax of the T.Test function is: